-Soft, moist, super easy poke cake that makes a beautiful spring and summer dessert.
-This version of a Hummingbird cake is so easy and extra moist from a layer of sweet, creamy sauce.
+Soft, moist, super easy hummingbird cake that makes a beautiful spring and summer dessert.
+This version of a Hummingbird cake is so easy, it’s made into a poke cake and made extra moist from a layer of sweet, creamy sauce.

 Do you know why I LOVE making a Hummingbird cake?
 Besides the fact that it is a scrumptious combination of banana, pineapple, and pecan flavors in a cake that is also topped with cream cheese frosting, this cake is SUPER easy to make.

 I DON’T have to take out my electric mixer to make this cake!
 Ok, ok, you still have to use the mixer for the frosting, but only for the frosting.
 It’s still an easy-peasy, delicious dessert.

 I’m serious about being excited about any dessert that doesn’t require me taking out an electric mixer.
 I can be pretty lazy when it comes to baking.
 I know, it’s coming from a person who has like 30 cheesecake recipes on the site.
 Even though, most of my desserts are not exactly two-step-easy, I do enjoy any dessert that makes it easier for me make.

 Show of hands if you love banana bread or banana cake!

 Ah, yes, just as I suspected, lots of hands.
 My husband is the first one to raise his hand(s) (and feet) for banana cake.
 This Hummingbird cake is just the best cake for all of you banana bread/cake lovers.
 It’s loaded with bananas, pineapple, and pecans.
 I also made it extra moist and flavorful by adding some easy, pineapple flavored, sweet sauce over the top.